Tips for managing your Snowflake Data Cloud at scale

 Also, as a technology company in financial services, we operate in a regulated environment.
 Our model is unique, but our journey with Snowflake applies to any company that operates within a regulated industry.
 In many ways, our journey with Snowflake applies to any company that must get value from its data.

-To provision and manage compute or storage resources, Capital One created an online self-service portal that equips teams with the resources they need.
+To provision and manage compute or storage resources, Capital One created an online self-service portal that equips teams with the self-service data they need.
 But our tools also fit into existing processes and organizational structures to control costs and assure best practices are followed.

 As data becomes pervasive, ensuring it’s being managed responsibly grows increasingly critical.
 As a heavily regulated company, Capital One has built a traceability solution into their Snowflake system that enables approval workflows and data logging to support data remediation and retention use cases.